Sanity

 }

-The serializer actually introspects your schema files.
-You can set localize: false on a schema and that field should not be sent off.
-Example:
+The serializer introspects your schema files.
+You can set localize: false

 fields: [{ name: 'categories', type: 'array', localize: false, ... }]

-Scenario: I want to ensure certain types of objects never get serialized or sent to my translators.
+Scenario: I want to ensure certain types of objects never get serialized or sent to my translators

-This plugin ships with a specification called stopTypes.
-By default, it ignores fields that don't have useful linguistic information -- dates, numbers, etc. You can add to it easily.
+.
+By default, it ignores fields that don't have helpful linguistic information -- dates, numbers, etc. You can add to it easily.

 import { TranslationTab, defaultDocumentLevelConfig, defaultStopTypes, BaseDocumentSerializer } from "sanity-plugin-transifex"